 Surprisingly, 2020 was filled with many new authors.
-Some, we came across accidentally, others were assigned readings for classes while others were a result of a recommendation.
+Some came across accidentally; others were assigned readings for classes, while others resulted from a recommendation.

 I was assigned to read one of David Chariandy’s books Brother for my Contemporary Canadian Writers class.
-I had never heard of this Canadian author before Brother and I was glad to be introduced to him.
+I had never heard of this Canadian author before Brother, and I was glad to introduce him.

-His book was a fantastic exposé of the racial tension and violence that occurred in Toronto in the nineties.
+His book was a fantastic exposé of the racial tension and violence in Toronto in the nineties.
 It was a fitting choice to read soon after the rise of the Black Lives Matter movement.
-Brother exposes the often glossed-over racism that happens in Canada and for that I highly recommend it.
+Brother exposes the often glossed-over racism that happens in Canada, and for that, I highly recommend it.

 I’m honestly not sure if I like the book I was assigned to read—The Autobiography of Red.
 It is a reimagining and adaptation of the ancient Greek myth surrounding Geryon and Hercules written in verse.
 Because of the verse, I found it quite difficult to read, but the story was a new one to me.

-Really all of the books on this list are assigned readings, the majority of which are a result of my Contemporary Canadian writers class.
+Really all of the books on this list are assigned readings, the majority of which result from my Contemporary Canadian writers class.
 This author is no exception.
 He wrote the graphic novel Essex County, for which I have a mixed opinion.
 I liked the narrative(s) but had some problems with the art style.

-Nevertheless, I was introduced to a new author whose books I am interested to add to my TBR.
+Nevertheless, I was introduced to a new author whose books I am interested in adding to my TBR.

-Carmen recommended Helen Hoang after she read book two in the Kiss Quotient series, The Bride Test, despite not having read the first book The Kiss Quotient.
+Carmen recommended Helen Hoang after reading book two in the Kiss Quotient series, The Bride Test, despite not having read the first book, The Kiss Quotient.